maiaramaaraujo/maiaramaaraujo.github.io/_pages/about.md

 <div align="center">

-> — "(...) *that your spirit grow in curiosity, that your life be richer than it* *is, that you bow to the earth as you feel how it actually is, that we—so clever,* *and ambitious, and selfish, and unrestrained— are only one design of the* *moving, the vivacious many*"
+> — "(...) *that your spirit grow in curiosity, that your life be richer than it* *is, that you bow to the earth as you feel how it actually is, that we —so clever,* *and ambitious, and selfish, and unrestrained— are only one design of the* *moving, the vivacious many.*"
 >
 > –– **The Moth, The Mountains, The Rivers**, Mary Olliver